Haysto Logo

 • If interest rates drop, you won’t benefit from the lower rate.

-• If you want to repay your mortgage early, you’ll usually have to pay a penalty fee.
+• If you want to repay your mortgage early, you’ll usually have to pay an early repayment charge (ERC).

 Standard Variable Rate (SVR)